kilpkonn/webstore-front/README.md

 ng serve
 ```
 You can find frontend at `localhost:4200`

+Note that `proxy.conf.json` (in project root) is for development.
+To change production settings edit `./nginx/angular_proxy/proxy.conf.json`!

 Analysis and server installation guides can be found in backend repo!